litchijoy/visualstudio-docs/docs/designers/walkthrough-my-first-wpf-desktop-application2.md

 1. Open **ExpenseItHome.xaml**.

-2. Find the line `<Grid.ColumnDefinitions>` and add the following just below it:
+2. Find the line `</Grid.ColumnDefinitions>` and add the following just before it:

     ```xaml
     <ColumnDefinition Width="230" />